-Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts in Ryedale and the North Yorkshire area has been immense.
+Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts and fitness in Ryedale and the North Yorkshire area has been immense.

 Why choose Kirkham Henry?

 Every member an individual

-The philosophy of the Centre is one of care and concern for each individual, aiming to achieve the personal, and vocational development of each student to the maximum of her/his ability.
+The philosophy of the Centre is one of care and concern for each individual, aiming to achieve the personal, recreational and vocational development from our tots to our elders to the maximum of her/his ability and well-being.
 Angela and Jennie believed that if young people are self-disciplined in their hobby then they are self-disciplined in life itself!

 Skills for the future

 We consistently win trophies at the various Stage Dance and Singing Festivals in the North of England.
 Many years Kirkham Henry pupils have been awarded numerous “Most Outstanding Performers” awards at the festivals.
 Pupils often have the opportunity to appear in professional productions.

 Friends for life